Skip to content

 Picking, Packing, and Shipping

 The core of order fulfillment lies in picking, packing, and shipping goods.
 Each time a customer places an order online, it goes through to your fulfillment warehouse.
 At the warehouse, someone picks the items for the order.
 After the items are located on warehouse shelves, they are brought to a packer, who chooses the right box, packages the order, and applies the shipping label.
-The shipper then makes sure the order goes out to the right carrier and is on its way to your customers’ doors.
+The shipper then makes sure the order goes out to the right carrier and is on its way to your customers’ doorstep.

-Benefits of Third-Party Logistics
+Key Benefits of Partnering with a Third-Party Logistics Company

 The benefits of third-party logistics include: